This can be a hard time of year for many farmers because it’s coooooold outside for most of the country.

-So, if you have chickens in your freezer right now (tying up thousands of dollars) — gift them to past customers.
+So, if you have chickens in your freezer right now (tying up thousands of dollars) — gift them to past or current customers.

 Write a nice note to your customers and say, “Thank you so much for being a customer last year.
 I loved meeting and getting to know you.
 I’m giving you 4 free chickens and if you have any friends who might appreciate them, please pass them along.”